 Driver with UK Licence Preferable due to location.

-Opportunity in a Children's Home Service in Taunton.
+Opportunity in Multiple Children & Youth Services in Bridgwater and Taunton.
 We are looking for a passionate individual to join our team of Child Support Workers.
 As a Child Support Worker, you will be expected to support within Child services covering ad hoc shifts.
-We are looking for Waking Night Shifts, with additinal days.
+We are looking for Thursday afternoons to support a Youth Group, as well as availability to cover AD-HOC shifts at Childrens Homes.

 About you: